DynamoDS/RefineryPrimer/6-using-revit-alongside-refinery/6-03_detailed-example-workflow.md

 ![Generator](images/6-03_generator.png "Generator")

-## Evalutors
+## Evaluators
 The evaluator of the script determines how each design option scores in relation to our overall goal.
-Remember the goal of this workflow was to maximise the views to outside.
+Remember the goal of this workflow was to maximize the views to outside.
 To enable this, we have a custom node that takes in:
 * view segments (windows)
 * origin (point location)
 * boundary (overall floor plate)